 Health and Physical Education in Year 7 provides students with knowledge, skills and behaviours to enable them to develop and maintain their physical, mental, social and emotional health.
-It focuses on the importance of healthy lifestyle choices, physical activity in their lives, the effects of smoking and the various body systems.
+It focuses on the importance of healthy lifestyle choices, respectful relationships, the effects of smoking and the various body systems.